Sombrerete: Town

 The San Juan Bautista Church dates from 1777.
 Its facade is Baroque with three levels decorated with niches, sculptures and gargoyles.
-The interior contains a number of valuable paintings along with a main altar topped by an imaged of Our Lady of the Immaculate Conception.
+The interior contains a number of valuable paintings along with a main altar topped by an image of Our Lady of the Immaculate Conception.
 In its atrium, there is a bust of Benito Juárez.

 La Capilla de la Candelaria is dedicated to an image brought from Seville, Spain, a figure of the Virgin Mary, made of wood donated by Juan de Tolosa in 1556.
 The small building has a stone altar, with its roof held up by fifty-two thick beams.
 Each year the image has its feast day.

 The Santa Veracruz Chapel was built in the 16th century.
-Its interior is completely empty, not even pews.
+Its interior is completely empty, without even pews.
 In the floor there are over a hundred graves of unidentified children, women and men.
 It is somewhat deteriorated as it has not been restored as of 2013.